livewires/electronics/macropad/README.md

 CircuitPython needs installing on the Pico, and then our code needs copying.

 Detailed instructions for installing CircuitPython on the Pico can be found [here](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython).
-The version used for development was 9.0.4.
+The version used for development was 9.0.4, which is [copied into this repo](adafruit-circuitpython-raspberry_pi_pico-en_GB-9.0.4.uf2).
 To summarise in case of a dead link:
 * While holding the BOOTSEL button on the pico down, plug it in to a computer using the USB cable
 * Copy the CircuitPython uf2 file onto the RPI-RP2 drive that appears
 * The RPI-RP2 drive should disappear and a CIRCUITPY drive should appear.